Real Estate in Stavanger, Norway

 We asked foreigners in Stavanger what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "Rental properties in Stavanger typically include a refrigerator, stove, oven, dishwasher, washing machine, and dryer.
-Additionally, some properties may include a microwave, toaster, and other small kitchen appliances," explained one person living in Stavanger, Norway.
+Additionally, some properties may include a microwave, toaster, and other small kitchen appliances," said one person in Stavanger.

 Additional Information about Searching for a Home in Stavanger: